SuperHouse/esp-open-rtos/extras/lis3dh/README.md

 ```

 **Please note:**
-The functions ```lis3dh_get_float_data``` and ```lis3dh_get_raw_data``` always return the last available results.
-If these functions are called more often than measurements are performed, some measurement results are retrieved multiple times.
+Functions ```lis3dh_get_float_data``` and ```lis3dh_get_raw_data``` always return the last available results.
+If these functions are called more often than measurements are taken, some measurement results are retrieved multiple times.
 If these functions are called too rarely, some measurement results will be lost.

 ### High pass filtering

-LIS3DH provides embedded high-pass filtering capability to improve measurement results.
+LIS3DH provides embedded high-pass filtering capabilities to improve measurement results.
 Please refer the [datasheet](http://www.st.com/resource/en/datasheet/lis3dh.pdf) or [application note](http://www.st.com/resource/en/application_note/cd00290365.pdf) for more details.

 The high pass filter can independently apply to